nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
 The given index is invalid.
   * 3a1.
-AddressBook shows an error message.
+ProfBook shows an error message.

   Use case resumes at step 2.

 * 3b.
 The attribute to be edited does not exist.
   * 3b1.
-AddressBook shows an error message.
+ProfBook shows an error message.
   Use case ends

 * 3c.
 If the attribute edited is the name and results in a similar person i.e. same name as another person
   * 3c1.
-AddressBook shows an error message.
+ProfBook shows an error message.

       Use case ends